yevgenip/gfnsieve_ocl/readme.txt

 Original program was written for NVIDIA CUDA only.
 This port could be run on any OpenCL-enabled GPU.

+Yevgenip: This fork is for my personal use to make it work on a problematic machine.

 Additional improvements over original version are:

 - Better performance (less CPU usage) for low-N sieves (GFN-15,-16,-17);